Sejmou/anwesenheiten-manager/README.md

-# Anwesenheiten-Manager
+# TU Wien Chor Dashboard

-TODO: description
+This is a prototype for an application for administrative tasks concerning the university choir of TU Wien.

 ## Installing the project locally

 This guide only explains how to do this on Ubuntu.
 Things might be different for Windows or MacOS.

 1. Make sure Node and yarn are installed on the machine.
 This should be as simple as running `sudo apt update && sudo apt install nodejs && sudo apt install yarn`.
+IMPORTANT: Prisma currently crashes on Debian systems when using Node 18 and PostgreSQL (https://github.com/prisma/prisma/issues/10649).
+As this project also uses PostgreSQL, a downgrade to Node version 16 is the easiest fix.
+You can use the [Node Version Manager](https://github.com/nvm-sh/nvm) to install multiple versions of Node on the same machine and switch between them as needed.
 2. Run `yarn`.
 This will install all the Node modules used by this NextJS project.

 ### Local Test Database Config (Ubuntu)